gdsbook/book/notebooks/10_clustering_and_regionalization.md

 ```

 To make things easier later on, let us collect the variables we will use to
 characterize Census tracts.
-These variables capture different aspects of the socio-
+These variables capture different aspects of the
-economic reality of each area and, taken together, they provide a comprehensive
+socioeconomic reality of each area and, taken together, provide a comprehensive
 characterization of San Diego as a whole:

 ```python